-Offers accessible shelter and specialized services in a secure environment for as many as 35 homeless men challenged with aging, diagnosed mental illness or physical disability.
+Offers accessible shelter and specialized services in a secure environment for as many as 35 homeless men diagnosed with mental illness or a physical disability.
 All physical needs of our guests are met while the Mission coordinates care with local social, medical and mental-health service providers to help stabilize their physical and emotional conditions toward the goal of helping those who can to live independently or to locate appropriate alternatives and permanent solutions.

 Want to learn more?
 For details on these and other services—or to register for assistance—contact email@example.com